 Why are they popular?

 An unsecured renovation loan doesn’t require an asset (like a car, or house) to protect the lender.
-This means you can quickly and easily secure the funds that you need without putting your assets on the line.
+This means you can quickly and easily access the funds that you need without putting your assets on the line.

 Instead of securing the loan with collateral, the lender looks at your credit history and your ability to make repayments.
 The loan is paid back over an agreed period of time, with a personal loan interest rate.
 It’s that simple!
 So if you have a good credit score, an unsecured loan could work well for you.